Altinn/app-lib-dotnet/CONTRIBUTING.md

 ### Versioning

 We use semantic versioning.
-Breaking changes
+So we avoid breaking changes for anything that might break builds or change behavior.

 ### Telemetry